US officials: Biden aide to meet Saudi crown prince on Yemen

 White House officials are hopeful that the appointment of Grundberg will bring a new dynamic and put pressure on all sides to bring an end to the conflict, according to two senior administration officials.

-Sullivan is being joined for the talks with the Saudis and the UAE by U.S. special envoy for Yemen Tim Lenderking and NSC senior director for the Middle East Brett McGurk.
+Sullivan is being joined for the talks with the Saudis and the UAE by Lenderking and NSC senior director for the Middle East Brett McGurk.
 Defense Secretary Lloyd Austin planned to travel to Saudi Arabia earlier this month while he was in the region but postponed due to what the administration said were scheduling issues.

 The high-level White House push comes after Lenderking traveled to Saudi Arabia and Oman, which has pressed for an end to the war.
 In addition, Secretary of State Antony Blinken had talks with his counterpart members of the Gulf Cooperation Council on the margins of the U.N.
 General Assembly.